Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: Summary and outlook

-To investigate the nuclear modification of hadron and jet production in heavy-ion collisions, we couple \textsc{Matter} to a hydrodynamic medium that provides a realistic evolution profile of local entropy density and flow velocity of the QGP.
-The local jet transport coefficient, that enters the path integral of the medium-induced splitting function, is assumed to be proportional to the entropy density in the local rest frame of the fluid cell through which the given parton propagates.
-It is then converted into the global computational frame according to the boost from fluid flow.
-Within this framework, our calculation provides reasonable descriptions of the nuclear modification factor $R_\mathrm{AA}$ of both high $p_\mathrm{T}$ single hadrons and jets.
-The extracted gluon transport coefficients -- $\hat{q}_0=3.0~\mathrm{GeV}^2/\mathrm{fm}$ at RHIC and $1.5~\mathrm{GeV}^2/\mathrm{fm}$ at the LHC (at $s_0=96~\mathrm{fm}^{-3}$) -- are consistent with the values constrained by the JET Collaboration.
-The elliptic flow coefficient $v_2$ of both single hadrons and jets agree with experimental data at high $p_\mathrm{T}$ but tends to be underestimated at lower $p_\mathrm{T}$.
-This may be partly due to the lack of parton dynamics at low virtuality within the \textsc{Matter} framework, and partly due to our minimal assumption of the entropy density dependence of the jet transport coefficient~\cite{Bianchi:2017wpt}.
+To investigate the nuclear modification of hadron and jet production in heavy-ion collisions, we couple \textsc{Matter} to a hydrodynamic medium that provides the realistic evolution profile of local entropy density and flow velocity of the QGP.
+The local jet transport coefficient, that enters the path integral of the medium-induced splitting function, is assumed to be proportional to the entropy density in the local rest frame of the fluid cell through which the given parton propagates, and then converted into the global computational frame according to the boost from the fluid flow.
+Within this framework, our calculation provides reasonable descriptions of the nuclear modification factor $R_\mathrm{AA}$ of both high $p_\mathrm{T}$ single hadrons and jets, with gluon transport coefficients set as $\hat{q}_0=1.8~(3.0)~\mathrm{GeV}^2/\mathrm{fm}$ at RHIC and $0.9~(1.5)~\mathrm{GeV}^2/\mathrm{fm}$ at the LHC (scaled at $s_0=96~\mathrm{fm}^{-3}$) when the GW (AZZ) medium-induced splitting function is applied.
+The elliptic flow coefficient $v_2$ of both single hadrons and jets agree with experimental data at high $p_\mathrm{T}$ but tends to be underestimated as $p_\mathrm{T}$ decreases.
+This may be partly due to the lack of parton dynamics at low virtuality within the \textsc{Matter} framework, and partly due to our minimal assumption of the entropy density dependence of the jet transport coefficient.